e-gun/HipparchiaGoServer/INSTALLATION.md

     - then `brew services restart postgresql`
 - return to the instructions above

-### mac PostgreSQL installation via postgressapp (slightly easier at first; after than noticeably worse)
+### mac PostgreSQL installation via postgressapp (slightly easier at first; after that noticeably worse)

 - on a mac [https://postgresapp.com/](https://postgresapp.com/) is another possibility: download and install
 - make sure to do **step 3**: `sudo mkdir -p /etc/paths.d &&